ReFRACtor/refractor-muses/muses_capture/README.md

    unit tests for multiple soundings).

    Use an instrument "all" to run all the instruments.

+7. Run

+        ./muses_capture capture-test-data --number-cpu 10

+   This runs all the capture tests in our pytests in refractor-muses, which capture lower level test data (e.g., calls to residual_fm_jacobian).
+   This use the top level runs captured in the previous step and runs pieces of the retrieval to capture things that we can test in isolation without needing to run the full retrieval.
+You can also do this directly with py-test as described below, it is just a convenience to run in muses_capture so you can do this the same way as capture-run

-7. Can optionally run the full retrieval by
+8. Can optionally run the full retrieval by

         ./muses_capture run-retrieval <instrument>